 The model assigned annual MS health care costs based on EDSS state, with costs consistent between RRMS and SPMS.
-The annual health care costs used in this analysis were estimated from two sources, a study by Kobelt and colleagues published in 2006 that reported direct costs by different levels of EDSS,96 and a more recent source by Bebo and colleagues published in 2022 that reported direct costs for the average MS patient but without stratifications based on different levels of EDSS.2 First, the costs from both sources were inflated to 2021 US dollars.
+The annual health care costs used in this analysis were estimated from two sources, a study by Kobelt and colleagues published in 2006 that reported direct costs by different levels of EDSS, and a more recent source by Bebo and colleagues published in 2022 that reported direct costs for the average MS patient but without stratifications based on different levels of EDSS.
+First, the costs from both sources were inflated to 2021 US dollars.
 Then the average cost from the Bebo source was adjusted based on the relationship between cost and EDSS as observed in the Kobelt source.
-Therefore, the Bebo source was the primary source for direct cost and EDSS from the Kobelt source was used to adjust the costs from the Bebo source for various levels of EDSS.
+Therefore, the Bebo source was the primary source for direct cost inputs for this model given it was the more recent source, but the relationship between direct cost and EDSS from the Kobelt source was used to adjust the costs from the Bebo source for various levels of EDSS.
 This approach assumed the EDSS distribution was the same between both sources.

 Direct MS costs included hospital inpatient care, non-acute institutional care, outpatient facility care, physician office care, durable medical equipment use, other ancillary costs, and non-DMT prescription medications.
 Outpatient medication administration (assumed to be related to DMT use) and DMT prescription medications were not included in the direct costs as they were modeled separately in this analysis.
 Table E18 reports the annual MS direct health care costs modeled for each EDSS state.
 For patients who experienced a mild/moderate relapse, an additional \$1,223 of annual direct costs were included.
 For patients who experienced a severe relapse, an additional \$3,576 of annual direct costs were included.
-The additional cost for a relapse was retrieved from ICER's 2017 MS review, adjusted for inflation, and then adjusted for severity using the relationship reported in a study that examined cost differences among patients without a relapse, patients with a mild/moderate relapse, and patients with a severe relapse.144
+The additional cost for a relapse was retrieved from ICER's 2017 MS review, adjusted for inflation, and then adjusted for severity using the relationship reported in a study that examined cost differences among patients without a relapse, patients with a mild/moderate relapse, and patients with a severe relapse.